Showwwwwwwww/HRI_CV_LLM/client/README.md

 # Client Module
-This module consist the code for the function for face recognition, ASR and the main behavior function.
+This module contains the code for face recognition, ASR (Automatic Speech Recognition), and the main behavior functions.

 ## Visual Module Inrtoduction
-**Relate File** `./Visual/detection2.py`
+**Related File** `./Visual/detection2.py`

-The vision module is powered by [**InsightFace**](https://github.com/deepinsight/insightface) and [**Yolov8**](https://github.com/ultralytics/ultralytics).
-We use inisghtFace to extract the face embedding from user face on the image, and do the compraision with the face_embedding in the gallary to complete the face recognition.
-Meanwhile, we use Yolo with the ID to represent that the person still in the scene and have not leave.
-By conbining these techniques.
-We complete the ReID also.
+The vision module leverages [**InsightFace**](https://github.com/deepinsight/insightface) and [**Yolov8**](https://github.com/ultralytics/ultralytics) technologies.
+InsightFace is used to extract face embeddings from user images, which are then compared with embeddings in the gallery to perform face recognition.
+Concurrently, Yolo tracks IDs to monitor whether individuals remain within the scene.
+By combining these techniques, we also achieve reliable Re-Identification (ReID).

 ## ASR Module
-**Relate File** `./Whisper_speaker_diarization/whisper.py`
+**Related File** `./Whisper_speaker_diarization/whisper.py`

-We use Whisper Module to do the audio transcription.
-But this module in this reposuitory have some redundent part, because I tried to use the Diarization version at first, but the current work only do for one person.
-You can directly and simply use the [**Whisper**](https://github.com/openai/whisper) API if you only have one person speaking.
+The ASR module utilizes the Whisper model for audio transcription.
+Initially, this repository included a diarization version intended for multiple speakers, but the current implementation is simplified for single-speaker scenariosIf your use case involves only one speaker, you might prefer using the direct [**Whisper**](https://github.com/openai/whisper) API for simplicity.

 ## LLM Module
 **Related File** `./llmControl.py`

-This file is utilizing the OpenAI API to call the server that we created by the LLM.
-Meanwhile, this file will create the profile for new users or some precess for the previous users.
-Furthermore, it will store the all profile and realted information after the main preocess finished to keep the memory for each person.
+This script uses the OpenAI API to interact with our server managed by the LLM.
+It is responsible for creating and updating user profiles and processing data for returning users.
+After completing the main processes, it stores all profiles and related information to maintain a memory record for each individual.

 ## Communication Behavior
 **Related File** `./client3.py`

-This file contain the all function that receive and send information by Flask to server.
-Meanwhile, it coantin the main class for **Client** with all functions.
-In the main communicate_behavior function, we call the vision and otehr function seperatelym the vision module is running on a single thread, which made the recognition and tracking can keep running when we running the other sections.
+This file includes all functions necessary for sending and receiving information via Flask to the server.
+It contains the main class for the **Client**, encompassing all functions.
+The main **ommunicate_behavior function** operates the vision module on a separate thread, allowing face recognition and tracking to continue seamlessly alongside other tasks.